princetonduarte/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this project was to allow Steve to quickly perform research on certain stocks and to streamline the time it takes to find the information.
-In order to get this completed the supplied file with the Microsoft Excel VBA code had to be refactored.
+The purpose of this project was to allow Steve to quickly perform research on certain stocks and to streamline the time it takes to find that information.
+In order to get this completed the supplied file with the Microsoft Excel VBA code had to be refactored for quicker processing time.

 ## Results
 I began by copying the code and created a macro for that code then refactored the code into another macro.
-I then ran both codes to see the results and the refactored code performed quicker.
-Below is the refactored code.
+I then ran both codes on the 2018 data and verified the results.
+The refactored code ran quicker than the original code that was supplied.
+The below code was added to the original script.

     '1a) Create a ticker Index

      tickerIndex = 0